HiImKarl/Tensors/README.md

 Tensor Template header-only library.
-Everything except tensor addition and subtraction has to be user implemenented.
+Everything except tensor addition and subtraction has to be user implemented.
 The library consists only of one headerfile, just include "tensors.hh" and everything is good to go.

 More examples are located in test/test.cpp